LibrariesHacked/helibtech/learning-and-teaching/reading-and-resource-lists.md

 ## Defunct reading list systems

 There are a number of now defunct reading list systems that were used in UK HE.
-Some of these were commercial products, some were open source systems and others were in-house software created by individual institutions.
+Some of these were commercial products, some were open systems and others were in-house software created by individual institutions.

 Examples of such systems are listed below: